30 Rockefeller Plaza: Site

-30 Rockefeller Plaza is part of the Rockefeller Center complex in the Midtown Manhattan neighborhood of New York City.
-It was intended as the central structure of Rockefeller Center, both physically and symbolically.
-The land lot is nearly rectangular and covers 107,766 ft2, bounded by Sixth Avenue (officially Avenue of the Americas to the west, 50th Street to the north, Rockefeller Plaza to the east, and 49th Street to the south.
+30 Rockefeller Plaza is part of the Rockefeller Center complex in the Midtown Manhattan neighborhood of New York City, New York, U.S. It was intended as the central structure of Rockefeller Center, both physically and symbolically.
+The land lot is nearly rectangular and covers 107,766 ft2, bounded by Sixth Avenue (officially Avenue of the Americas) to the west, 50th Street to the north, Rockefeller Plaza to the east, and 49th Street to the south.
 The site has a frontage of 545 ft on 49th and 50th Streets and a frontage of 175.46 ft on Sixth Avenue.
 The main entrance is on Rockefeller Plaza, a private pedestrian street running through the complex, parallel to Fifth and Sixth Avenues.
 In front of 30 Rockefeller Plaza's main entrance, below ground level, is the Lower Plaza.
 The building is assigned its own ZIP Code, 10112; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.

 Across Sixth Avenue, the building faces 1221 Avenue of the Americas to the southwest, 1251 Avenue of the Americas to the west, and 1271 Avenue of the Americas to the northwest.
 Radio City Music Hall, 1270 Avenue of the Americas, and 50 Rockefeller Plaza are directly to the north.
 Across Rockefeller Plaza are the International Building to the northeast, La Maison Francaise and the British Empire Building to the east, and 1 Rockefeller Plaza and 608 Fifth Avenue to the southeast.
 In addition, 10 Rockefeller Plaza is to the south.
 The site was previously part of the campus of Columbia University, which retained ownership of most of the land well after the complex was built.